-Through our Individual Advocacy, we promote and protect the rights of people with disability and their families and carers, with a particular focus on culturally and linguistically diverse (CALD)/non-English speaking background (NESB) in NSW.
+Through our Individual Advocacy, we promote and protect the rights of people from a non-English speaking background with disability and their family and carers in NSW.

-Are you a person with disability or a family member and you live in NSW and you want to:
+Are you a person from a CALD/NES background with a disability or a family member and you live in NSW and you want to:

 - Be free from abuse, neglect or discrimination?